Light Yagami: Analysis

 Ohba described Light as a victim of the Death Note, with Light's life being "ruined" once he obtained it.
 According to Ohba, Light was "a young man who could understand the pain of others" when he first encountered the Death Note.
 Ohba said that if Ryuk never developed an interest in the human world, Light would have become "one of the greatest police leaders in the world" who, with L, worked against criminals.
 He added that he believed that debating whether Light's actions were good or evil is not "very important".
 Ohba said that he personally sees Light as a "very evil" character.
 Obata said that Light was his second favorite human character and that he was not sure whether that was because he "liked" Light or because he drew "such an evil character" in a magazine for children.

 According to Ohba, Light sees Misa Amane, whom he uses as an accomplice, as a "bad person" who killed people, so he acts emotionally cold towards her and manipulates her, although he pretends to love her, and even says he will marry her.
 He is only stopped from killing her by the shinigami Rem, who threatens to kill him if she dies earlier than her life span ends or if he tries to kill her, despite her knowledge that doing so will cause her own death.

-Although Light, bearing love for his family and "humanity as a whole", originally had good intentions to transform the world into "a better place", he was also "very conceited", with a "warped ... desire to be godlike".
+Although Light, bearing love for his family and "humanity as a whole", had good intentions to transform the world into "a better place", he was also "very conceited", with a "warped ... desire to be godlike".
 Ohba also states that Light, "uncompromising" when achieving his ideals, "sullied" himself by using the Death Note and that his actions "may have been the result of the purity within him" prior to obtaining the Death Note.